genropy/genropy_saved/docs/genro/library_reference/genro/gnrpy/gnr/app/gnrapp.rst

 	.. module:: gnr.app.gnrapp.GnrImportException

-	there is no method defined.
+	there is no public method.

 .. _gnrapp_gnrmixobj: